pandallel/quilt/memory-bank/activeContext.md

 1. **Message Passing Implementation**:

-   - How to efficiently connect DiscoveryActor to CuttingActor
+   - How to efficiently design message types between actors
-   - Best approach for handling backpressure between stages
+   - Best approach for handling backpressure between actor stages
-   - How to properly serialize/deserialize materials between actors
+   - How to properly handle long-running operations in actors

 2. **Persistence & Embedding**:
    - Persistence mechanism for the Material Repository